! Alert

 Residency Dates:

-The historic houses in Nolan Park and along Colonels Row were built in the late 1900 to house military officers and their families during the Island’s history as a base for the U.S. Army and, later, the Coast Guard.
+The historic houses in Nolan Park and along Colonels Row were built in the late 19th/early 20th centuries to house officers and their families during the Island's military history.
 Given their delicate nature, the spaces are best suited to creative practices that do not involve heavy production or large equipment.
 Spaces are delivered to selected organizations as-is and have working but limited electricity.
 Spaces currently have no access to running water, working restrooms or heating and cooling systems.
 Restroom facilities and drinking fountains are located within a five-minute walk from the houses.

 • Resident organizations will devise seasonal programming, including but not limited to exhibitions, events, workshops, and artist residencies that encourage visitors to engage with their mission and with the space at Governors Island.
 All programs offered must be free and open to the public

-• Organizations that are part of this program are expected to staff their assigned house weekly.
-Hours may vary, but all houses must be open to the public no less than Friday -Sunday from 11am-5pm, Houses can be open up to seven days a week during the Island’s public hours.
+• Organizations that are part of this program are expected to staff their assigned house and be open to the public between May and October on weekends (Saturday & Sunday).
+Hours may vary, but all houses must be open to the public the third Saturday of every month from 11am-5pm for our "THIRD Saturdays" event.
+Houses can be open up to seven days a week during the Island’s public hours.

-• Organizations that are part of this program should plan to be open by early May 2023 and participate in an island-wide opening event in May (date TBA).
+• Organizations that are part of this program must be open by May 17, 2025, and participate in an island-wide opening event.
 Later opening dates will be reviewed on a case-by-case basis.

-• Organizations that are part of this program are encouraged to collaborate with other participating organizations in public programs as well as Governors Island Arts’ new annual House Fest.
-Public programs can include artist talks, workshops, panels, and performances during the summer
+• Organizations that are part of this program are encouraged to collaborate with other participating organizations in public programs.
+Public programs can include artist talks, workshops, panels, and performances between May and October.

-• Alignment with Governors Island Arts’ goal to provide all New Yorkers the opportunity to engage in dynamic arts and cultural programming on the Island, as well as educational and cross-disciplinary opportunities in the arts and sciences
+• Alignment with Governors Island Arts’ goal to provide all New Yorkers the opportunity to engage in dynamic arts and cultural programming on the Island, as well as cross-disciplinary opportunities in the arts.

-• Applicant’s track-record of producing and organizing other exceptional programs
+• Applicant’s track-record of producing and organizing other exceptional artistic projects and public programs.

 Governors Island is a 172-acre island in the heart of New York Harbor.
 Just minutes from Lower Manhattan and the Brooklyn waterfront by ferry, the Island is a popular seasonal destination open to visitors from May to October.
 An award-winning park complements its dozens of historic buildings, year-round educational and cultural facilities, rich arts and culture program and 22-acre National Monument managed by the National Park Service.
 Looking ahead, the long-term vision for Governors Island focuses expanding public access year-round by enlivening it with transformative art and culture, extraordinary recreational and open space, and research and education dedicated to addressing the global climate crisis.